InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 ![](assets/dataset_hostpath.png)

 In PrimeHub, a hostPath volume mounts a directory from the hosting node's filesystem into the pod.
+If there is no such directory on the hosting node, it shows a blank directory when accessing the read-only directory or even shows warning when accessing the read-write directory.

 + `HostPath` Fill in the path to a directory.
 The setting remains editable after the creation.

->By default, for the sake of security, this option is disabled.
-Please contact InfuseAI to enable it.

 ---